 When someone dies at home

 Even if the death of your loved one was expected, a death at home can be very upsetting.

 Step 1 – Call the doctor (the GP)

-First you need to call the deceased person’s GP.
+First, you will need to call the deceased person’s GP.

 If you call during surgery hours, the GP will normally come to the house to certify the death and issue a death certificate giving the cause of death (officially called the Medical Certificate of Death).

-(or the deceased hasn’t seen their GP in the past 14 days)
+(or the deceased has not seen their GP in the past 28 days)

 Step 1 – Call an ambulance

-We’ll talk you through what happens next and the first decisions you need to make on 01202 367 307.
+We will talk you through what happens next and the first decisions you need to make on 01202 367 307.
 Alternatively, email our head office on [email protected].